-The Eating Disorder Service in Greater Manchester is a developing example of implementing a whole-system pathway across all of the THRIVE needs based groupings.
-This provides an example of how devolution, can make a real difference when implementing THRIVE in Greater Manchester as a devolved health and social care partnership.
+The Eating Disorder Service in Greater Manchester is a developing example of implementing a whole-system pathway across all of the THRIVE Framework needs based groupings.
+This provides an example of how devolution, can make a real difference when implementing the THRIVE Framework in Greater Manchester as a devolved health and social care partnership.

 Greater Manchester has a 2.8million population across 10 localities, each with a core Child and Adolescent Mental Health Service (CAMHS).
 For eating disorder services, there is a minimum catchment area of 500,000 people, so rather than having multiple disjointed Community Eating Disorder Services for Children and Young People (CEDS-CYP), devolution provided the opportunity to take an approach across the whole of the Greater Manchester (GM) region.
 A networked approach using a cluster model, resulted in the development of three services rather than 6 services based on the national guidance population minimum of 500,000: West, Central and East.

 In response to the national Access and Waiting Time (AWT) standards for eating disorders, a commissioning priority was to roll-out community eating disorder services for young people across the whole of GM.
-This was achieved through the creation of a single service specification with GM standards, aligned with the THRIVE needs based groupings.
+This was achieved through the creation of a single service specification with GM standards, aligned with the THRIVE Framework needs based groupings.
 A core GM value is: ‘We will be i-THRIVE in all our services’.
 These standards have been operationalised since 1st April 2017.
 In addition, a formal partnership was agreed between BEAT (the UK’s leading charity supporting those affected by eating disorders) and the community eating disorder pathway, with BEAT establishing an office in the northwest.
 Rather than being a subcontracted voluntary and community sector organisation, BEAT is now firmly embedded within the pathway.

 Getting Advice and Signposting